(A) Diapering shall be handled according to the following methods.

 (4) If an infant's crib is used to change the diaper, there shall be separation material between the infant and the crib sheet.
 If the bedding becomes wet or soiled during the diaper change, it shall be replaced with clean bedding.

 (5) Children's clothing that becomes soiled with fecal matter may be sent home without being rinsed.
 It shall be placed in a plastic container or bag, sealed and stored away from the rest of the child's belongings and out of the reach of children.

-(7) Soiled diapers to be laundered at the type A home shall be stored in an appropriate germicidal solution, out of the reach of children, until laundered.
+(7) Soiled diapers to be laundered at the type A home shall be stored in an appropriate germicidal solution and out of the reach of children until laundered.
 If a commercial laundering service is used, soiled diapers shall be held for laundering for no more than five consecutive days.
-Soiled cloth diapers from the home shall be stored in an individual plastic lined, covered container and sent home daily.
+Soiled cloth diapers from the child's home shall be stored in an individual plastic lined, covered container and sent home daily.

 (9) Any product used during diapering, which is used on more than one child, shall be used so that the container does not touch the child.
 Any product obtained from a common container shall be removed and applied in such a manner so as not to contaminate the product or its container.
 Common containers shall be cleaned and sanitized when soiled.